Bradley-Butcher/Conformers/README.md

 This is an unofficial implementation of the paper [Conformal Language Modelling](https://arxiv.org/abs/2306.10193).
 I found the paper interesting and wanted to play around with it.
 Still in a very early state - the only rigorous, statistical guarantee currently is that there are bugs and misunderstandings.
+Please excuse the state of the current code - I'll clean it up I promise!

 ## Status